-Overall, some of the most pressing barriers impacting the Rocklin community are limited public transportation, lack of affordable and accessible housing, lack of jobs at different skill levels, and availability of mental health services.
+Overall, some of the most pressing barriers impacting the Rocklin community are limited public transportation, lack of affordable and accessible housing, lack of jobs at different skill levels, and insufficient mental health services.
 Stakeholders feel that the City's public transportation is infrequent, disconnected from other communities, and does not adequately meet the needs of different segments of the population.
 This poses challenges for the local and regional economy by making it more difficult for individuals to commute to work in Rocklin, Placer County, or larger job markets such as Sacramento County.
 It also makes it difficult, for example, for individuals with developmental and physical disabilities to integrate with their communities, access needed amenities, and maintain their independence.
-However, the City has ensured that Dial a Ride (DAR) and Paratransit Services are available Citywide to the general public, which exceeds state and federal minimums in terms of the area that is served.